Proven Techniques for Overcoming Worry: How to Stop the Noise

 Noise is simply everything else.

-For example: You are lying in bed trying to go to sleep and keep worrying about an upcoming meeting tomorrow with your boss and how you might stumble over your words
+For example: You are lying in bed trying to go to sleep and keep worrying about an upcoming meeting tomorrow with your boss and how you might stumble over your words.

-This is noise.
 It's the middle of the night.
-You're going to sleep.

 There's no action to take in this situation.